25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - object-oriented
 - and component-oriented programming disciplines.

 C# is primarily a type-safe language, meaning that instances of types can interact only through protocols they define, thereby ensuring each type's internal consistency.
-For instance, C# prevents you from interacting with a string type as though it were an integer type.
+For instance, C# prevents you from interacting with a string type as though it were an integer type

 ::: tip NOTE
 C# also allows parts of your code to be dynamically typed via the [dynamic](#dynamic-type) keyword.
-However, C# remains a predominantly statically typed language.
+However, C# remains a predominantly statically typed language
 :::

 ## Compilation